 - Practices make the offer of employment directly to the student.
 Students are advised to carefully consider offers of employment that are made to them.
 Students must satisfy themselves that they wish to enter into the employment contract with the practice.

-- Once a student has accepted the offer of employment from a practice, they can accept the conditional offer from the LSA.
+- Once a student has accepted the offer of employment from a practice, they can then formalise their conditional offer from the LSA.

 There are two other routes to the establishment of a practice placement within the framework of the LSA programme: